What are life settlements?

 No. You are under no obligation to accept an offer.
 In fact, there is a 15 day rescission period that allows you to change your mind and not sell for up to 15 days after receiving payment for the policy in most states.
 The rescission period varies from state to state.

-Can I keep some of the death benefits but not pay the insurance premiums?
+Can I keep a portion of the death benefit but not pay the insurance premiums?